 Ah, The Lion King.
 Arguably one of the best Disney films of all time, with its excellent soundtrack, iconic comic relief characters, and story of good triumphing over evil.
 Of course, the classic is not without its share of Disney darkness.
 Yes, I’m thinking of that little scene where the power-hungry Scar pushes his own brother, Mufasa, off the cliff, and he falls to his death in front of his son, Simba, who then runs away thinking it’s his own fault.
 Just that.
 Here are 23 secrets Disney employees won’t tell you.

 But that’s nothing compared to the ending that was originally planned for the film.
 We all know how the movie ends—Scar fights Simba on a burning Pride Rock, reveals that he was the one who killed Mufasa, and is defeated.
 Simba spares Scar’s life, but then Scar is attacked by his own hyenas, who are apparently fed up with being his servants.
-But, according to some recently released storyboards, Disney planned an ending where Scar wins.
+But, according to some storyboards released a few years ago, Disney planned an ending where Scar wins.
 Scar successfully knocks Simba off of Pride Rock—but the darkness doesn’t end there.
 Convinced of his victory, Scar doesn’t notice the flames creeping up behind him…until, of course, they consume him.
 Don’t miss these 15 surprising facts about Disney’s most famous characters.

 The Circle of Life—more like the Circle of Death.
 Why, Disney, why?!?!